 As a fundamental human right, the right to travel and freedom of movement can not be restricted or categorized as a “privilege”.
 It is a required mode of transportation outside of heavily populated areas and even within many metros.
 A vehicle is also a piece of property and one where ownership can be proven through a notarized bill of sale.
 The notarized bill of sale shows proof of ownership so yearly registration, is redundant, a violation of privacy and creates an undue burden on the property owner.

-In the cases of vehicle theft, license plate scanners often fail to capture the plates of a stolen vehicle and the vehicle is often found because it was abandoned or because a vigilant officer noticed it matched a description of one of the stolen vehicles in the area.
+In the cases of vehicle theft, license plate scanners often fail to capture the plates of a stolen vehicle and the vehicle is often found because it was abandoned and reported as a nuisance or because a vigilant officer noticed it matched a description of one of the stolen vehicles in the area.
 License plate scanners have a notoriously low hit rate of just 5% and have missed scanning plates of vehicles that were driving directly in front of an officer with a license plate scanner.
-So in addition to driver’s licenses violating the human right to travel and freedom of movement, car registration serves no purpose and is a violation of human privacy rights.
+So in addition to a driver’s license violating a person’s human right to travel and their freedom of movement; car registration serves no purpose and it is a violation of privacy rights.